ISCHEMIC STROKE / COMPLICATIONS

 Acute symptomatic epileptic seizures (ASS)

-- according to various sources, stroke is the responsible for up to 60% of all acute symptomatic seizures (ASS)
+- according to various sources, stroke is responsible for up to 60% of all acute symptomatic seizures (ASS)

-- the increased risk of ASS is associated with large cortical ischemia
+- most seizures occur in the first 48 hours after stroke onset; increased risk of ASS is associated with large cortical ischemia and intracerebral bleeding

 Delirium